HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 ## Helm Chart Value

 You can configure the container time zone in the `values.yaml` file.
 Before applying the changes make sure you understand the implication of updating the timezone in all the applications.

 !!! important
     If you are using **DAM Staging** and/or **WCM Syndication** all deployments must have the same timezone, to prevent issues during synchronization.

+See [supported input types](#supported-input-types) for examples of valid timezone formats.

 Example:
 ```yaml
 incubator:
   configuration: